flamacore/UnityHDRPSimpleWater/README.md

 # UnityHDRPSimpleWater
 Simple water shader prepared with ShaderGraph in Unity 2018.3.6.
 Has still a lot more work to be done but still might be of use to someone so here it is :) Not likely to get updated frequently but will be updated eventually.

+# Update
+Added waving and a crude way of edge foam.
+Will improve but still should be useful enough :)

 # How to
 Just drag 1 or 2 normal maps to the textures and have fun with the settings :)